Shopify VS Woocommerce: Which ecommerce platform is the best?

 To summarise, both platforms can be set up to achieve the same functionality however Shopify sure has a lot more "out-of-the-box" and ready to go!

-Both platforms offer a wealth of plugins and integrations to extend the functionality of your store.
+Both platforms offer a wealth of plugins, extensions, software, and integrations to extend the functionality of your store.
 Also, being the two leading ecommerce platforms all major software companies will usually provide native integrations too.

 Woocommerce offers over 50,000 plugins however the platform as a whole relies very heavily on this.
 Too many plugins on a site can cause issues if conflicts between code occur.
 Woocommerce does have a number of very powerful and respectable plugins however we advise caution.
 Woocommerce is an open-source platform meaning almost anyone can create an app - always ensure app choice is carefully chosen to avoid security issues and bugs.